 Eyre Peninsula soil is a critical asset to agricultural productivity and natural biodiversity.
 The characteristics of soil are one of the key factors that determine where different crops may be grown and the natural distribution of native plant species.
 The soil also provides habitat for a range of plants and animals including burrowing mammals, marsupials and reptiles, invertebrates and microbial organisms.

 The Eyre Peninsula region has 15 main soil groups ranging from calcareous soils, hard red-brown soils over alkaline sub soils, deep loamy textured soils, and deep sands to ironstone soils.
 For further information about Eyre Peninsula soils and soils limitations, Enviro Data SA is a source of useful information.
+Our Land Management Control Policy provides more details on land system descriptions and land management risks; as well as setting out land management principles.

 Below is a sample of maps outlining key land management attributes from Enviro Data SA.